themeum/tutor/readme.txt

 = 1.7.4 - November 05, 2020 =

 New: More Email Notifications
-New: Course difficulty level label field in dashboard
+New: Course difficulty level field in the dashboard
-New: Assignment evaluation status column in dashboard
+New: Assignment evaluation status column in the dashboard
 New: Course filter preference checkbox
 New: Shortcode to show all instructors
 New: Filter hook to modify sub nav menu of setting page in frontend dashboard
+Update: Show 'Continue Course' instead of 'Add to Cart' if already purchased
+Update: Now you can enable/disable course filter in 'tutor_course' shortcode
 Update: Withdrawal Page design update
-Update: Show 'Continue Course' instead of 'Add to Cart' if already purchased
-Update: Course filter enable/disable option in 'tutor_course' Shortcode
+Fix: BuddyPress completed learning percentage 0
 Fix: Compatibility issue with Divi Builder
-Fix: BuddyPress completed learning percentage 0

 = 1.7.3 - October 21, 2020 =